kennetham/MAPNUS/README.md

-MAPNUS
+MAPNUS WebService
 =========

-MAPNUS aims to provide students with a One Stop Guide around NUS with better visualization and information.

-  - Convenient & Knowledgable
-  - Lightweight
-  - Effective & Efficient
+MAPNUS Web Service is an API service that serves MAPNUS Web.
+It is the backbone of MAPNUS that controls the Data Access Layer to Redis Database, and route handlers for web service calls.

-MAPNUS is a lightweight map based application designed specifically for the _National University of Singapore_ that empower students by faciliting a wide range of features to find locations around NUS more effective & efficiently.
+MAPNUS is a lightweight map based application designed specifically for the _National University of Singapore_ that empower students by facilitating a wide range of features to find locations around NUS more effective & efficiently.

 Version
 ----